PDLT-University-of-York/test-split-site/docs/ultra/documents.md

 !!!
 Summary

-    Documents are the main 'page' content type where you can add text, images, files and more.
+    Documents are the main 'page' content type where you can add text, images, files and more in a flexible layout.

+!!!
+Tip

+    This guide applies to the Enhanced Documents update on August 8th 2024, which is applied to both new and pre-existing Documents.

 !!! principle "Relevant [VLE site design principles](../ultra/site-design-principles.md)"